It’s here to stay.

 - For sound, test if your speakers are strong.
 Otherwise, use an external mic connected to your device.

 - For lights, use a ring light or a two-light setup (position one light on each side of the camera).
+Do you wear glasses and struggle with glare on your lenses?
+Check out this video tip by Gia Goodrich.

 - For camera framing, put your device at eye level for a standing or sitting scene.
 Use tripods, books, etc. Don’t have too much head room above or it looks awkward and not aesthetically pleasing.